AdobeDocs/experience-platform.en/help/sandboxes/ui/sharing-packages-across-orgs.md

 ## Public packages {#public-packages}

-Use the Sandbox Tooling feature to create sharable public packages that don't require any additional approval and are easily imported with the use of the package's payload.
+Use the Sandbox Tooling feature to create shareable public packages that don't require any additional approval and are easily imported with the use of the package's payload.

-### Update a package to public {#update-package}
+### Update package visibility to public {#update-package}

-To update a package's share type, navigate to the [!UICONTROL Sandboxes] **[!UICONTROL Packages]** tab.
+To update a package's visibility type, navigate to the [!UICONTROL Sandboxes] **[!UICONTROL Packages]** tab.
 Next, select the ellipsis (`...`) next to the package, and then select **[!UICONTROL Update to public package]** from the dropdown menu.

 ![The Sandboxes UI with the packages tab and the dropdown option menu with Update to public package highlighted.](../images/ui/sandbox-tooling/update-to-public.png)

-In the **[!UICONTROL Change package availability to public]** dialog, check the package name is correct and select **[!UICONTROL Confirm]**.
+In the **[!UICONTROL Change package visibility to public]** dialog, verify the package name is correct and select **[!UICONTROL Confirm]**.

 >[!IMPORTANT]
 >